MCSManager/MCSManager/README.md

 ## Report a bug

-Feedback on any problems encountered are welcome and will be responded in a timely manner.
+Feedback on any problem encountered is welcomed and will be responded to in a timely manner.

 If you find a serious security vulnerability, you can email mcsmanager-dev@outlook.com for a private submission.

-After the security issue has been resolved, your name will be listed as as the bug finder.
+After the security issue has been resolved, your name will be listed as the bug-finder.

 <br />